 Make Sure There’s Always a Friendly Face

 During the holiday season, an in-home caregiver or companion can help in many different ways.
-They can assist your parent or loved one with activities of daily living throughout the entire winter season, and make sure that they’re always able to keep up with housekeeping, grooming, meal prep, and so on.
+They can assist your parent or loved one with activities of daily living throughout the entire winter season, and make sure that they’re always able to keep up with housekeeping, grooming, meal prep, and other important daily tasks.

 A companion can also help provide driving services, making sure your loved one is able to make it to meetings with family and friends, parties, or religious services.
 During family gatherings, a companion can help make sure that your elderly loved one has support, so that you can focus on many of the other aspects that go into hosting a successful holiday.

-And, perhaps above all, with a companion, your elderly loved one always has a friendly face that they know and trust, who is able to swing by, share a meal, and engage in enjoyable conversation.
-Companions aren’t just caregivers, they’re friends, always ready to make your elderly loved one feel seen, heard, and supported.
+And, perhaps above all, a companion can help ensure that your elderly loved one always has a friendly face that they know and trust, who is able to swing by, share a meal, play games, and engage in enjoyable conversation.
+Companions aren’t just caregivers, they’re friends, who are always ready to make your elderly loved one feel seen, heard, and supported.

 About Companions for Seniors

-Do you have an aging loved one who might benefit from some additional social time or support during the holiday seasons?
+Do you have an aging loved one who might benefit from some additional social time or support during the holiday season?
 Companions for Seniors can help.

 We’re locally based in the Chicago area, with clients in the city and suburbs.
-Our mission is to help provide seniors with a higher quality of life, while also offering respite and peace of mind for a family caregiver who might need some support.
+Our mission is to help provide seniors with a higher quality of life, while also offering respite and peace of mind for those family caregivers who might need some support.

-We offer personalized care plans for each of our clients, and our caregivers can assist with activities of daily living, housekeeping, driving services, and more.
-Our companions are trained, bonded, and insured, and can help you and your family shoulder some of the responsibility of caring for the senior in your life, during the holidays and all year long.
+Our companions can assist with activities of daily living, help with housekeeping, provide driving services, and do so much more.
+We offer personalized care plans designed to help you and your family shoulder some of the responsibility of caring for the senior in your life, during the holidays and all year long.

-To get in touch, don’t hesitate to give us a call, or fill out our contact form available here.
+Have any more questions?
+Ready to get in touch?
+We’d love to hear from you!
+To reach out, give us a call at 866-910-9020, or fill out our online contact form, available here.